 Gary Nakamoto, Exhibitions Installer

-Kala Art Institute is governed by an fourteen-person Board of Directors that meets on a bi-monthly basis with participation from the Executive and Artistic Directors.
+Kala Art Institute is governed by an sixteen-person Board of Directors that meets on a bi-monthly basis with participation from the Executive and Artistic Directors.
 A number of the Board members are active arts professionals and have strong ties to the art community.

 Frederick Fassett, President